1amageek/PaperKit/README.md

 # PaperKit
-PaperKit is like Paper app of Facebook.
-Paper is super cool user interface.
-PaperKit is a library that can be reproduced easily Paper of the user interface.
+PaperKit is Framework that can easily create a Facebook's Paper.It can be created to operate the CollectionView of UIKit.

  [![Version](http://img.shields.io/cocoapods/v/PaperKit.svg)](http://cocoapods.org/?q=PaperKit)